University Charges for the Academic Year 2018–2019

 NOTE: Center Invincibility Course students pay the additional course fee and full accommodation rate no matter when the course takes place.

-Student Fees: A Student Activities fee of $60, a Student Athletic Facilities fee of $40 a technology fee of $115 and a Health Clinic fee of $50 are charged per semester.
+Student Fees: $265 per semester is allocated 36% to technology infrastructure, 33% to student wellness clinic, 19% to student activities, and 12% to student athletic facilities.
 Fees are not prorated for partial enrollment.
 Fees are not charged when enrollment is less than seven weeks in a semester, or if the entire semester is taken outside of Jefferson County.

 Application Fees: All US citizens and Green Card holders are asked to submit, along with the online admissions application, a nonrefundable application processing fee of $25.
 International applicants are asked to submit a nonrefundable application processing fee of $50.
 Payment may be made by credit card or a bank draft.